-The parties may notify a transaction to the Commission even before one of the aforementioned events if they demonstrate their serious intent to enter into an agreement, e.g. by signing a letter of intent, publicising their intent to make a takeover offer, or any other similar act demonstrating serious intent.
+The parties may notify a transaction to the Commission even before one of the aforementioned events if they demonstrate their serious intent to enter into an agreement, (e.g. by signing a letter of intent, publicising their intent to make a takeover offer, or any other similar act demonstrating serious intent).

-On 5 July 2016, the Commission published the Notice on Notifications filed based on serious intent.
+The Commission published the Notice on Notifications filed based on serious intent on 5 July 2016.
 Given certain issues related to such filings in practice, the Commission outlined the following:

-- only a final and binding agreement triggers the 15 days filing deadline, whereas no filing deadline applies to transactions based on serious intent; - the document evidencing serious intent (a letter of intent, memorandum of understanding, etc.), provided as the basis of the merger control filing, must explicitly show the serious intent of all parties to engage in the transaction and must be signed by all parties; and - if the document evidencing serious intent, provided as the basis of the merger control filing, deviates from the final and binding transactional document, in respect of the key fact on which the Commission based its clearance, the parties to the transaction will bear all risks connected with implementing such a transaction contrary to the clearance; this also means that a new merger control filing needs to be made with the Commission.
+- only a final and binding agreement triggers the 15-day filing deadline, whereas no filing deadline applies to transactions notified on the basis of serious intent; - the document evidencing serious intent (a letter of intent, memorandum of understanding, etc.), provided as the basis of the merger control filing, must explicitly show the serious intent of all parties to engage in the transaction and must be signed by all parties; and - if the document evidencing serious intent, provided as the basis of the merger control filing, deviates in key facts, on which the Commission based its clearance, from the final and binding transactional document, the parties to the transaction will bear all the risks connected with implementing such a transaction contrary to the clearance.
+This also means that the parties can be required to submit a new merger control filing to the Commission.